-This annual financial report consists of two parts: management's discussion and analysis and the basic financial statements.
+This annual financial report consists of three parts: management's discussion and analysis, the basic financial statements and supplementary information.
 The basic financial statements include two kinds of statements that present different views of the District.

 The first two statements are government-wide financial statements that provide both short-term and long-term information about the District's overall financial status.